depscloud/deps.cloud/content/en/docs/integrations/github.md

 Due to the variance in each of the client, there are a few oddities between each of the implementations.
 While we work on getting parity between each of the providers take note that this implementation:
 * does not pull groups for the authenticated user
-* pulls groups for the configured users
+* pull groups for the configured users
 * pulls repositories for all users and groups (configured and discovered)

 ## Example